Sweet Pea - rearSweet Pea - Rear compartmentSweet Pea - InteriorSweet Pea and my 1967 OldsMomRob & RayRon DAlberoSweet Pea

 Top speed attained on level ground

-with a good wind behind me!
+with a stiff wind behind me!

 AccelerationEspecially good from a standstill.